2025 - A year in Cantabria

 The feast of La Virgen del Carmen is celebrated widely across Cantabria on 16th July.
 There is a major procession in Santander as well as a maritime procession organised by the ferry company, Los Reginas.
 There are also major events in the Barrio Pesquero of the capital, as well as in Suances, Camargo and San Vicente de la Barquera.

-Santander’s main summer event – Semana Grande – takes place from the 19th to the 24th of July.
+Santander’s main summer event – Semana Grande – takes place from the 18th to the 27th of July.
 Throughout the week you can enjoy live music, street food, local cuisine from the many ‘casetas’ and join the crowds as they mill around the streets and open spaces of the capital.
 The polo field on the Magdalena Peninsula is converted into a concert venue where you can see top local, national and international performers.

-The 30th of July sees the start of the Santander Jazz Festival with concerts at the Escenario and different venues across the city.
+The 28th of July sees the start of the Santander Jazz Festival with concerts at the Escenario and different venues across the city.

 One of the treats of the summer months is the opportunity to enjoy outdoor cinema in the amphitheatre adjoining the Centro Botín on Santander's waterfront (weather permitting).
 A full programme of screenings can be found on the centre's website Centro Botín